 It’s a decision that many Americans will have to make this year.
 For last year’s 2018 tax-filing season, the Internal Revenue Service issued about 111 million refunds, with the average refund last year topping $2,781.

 Obviously, we’re talking about a lot of money.
 And it’s tempting to blow it all on an exotic vacation, designer clothes or a state-of-the-art home entertainment center.
 But you probably want to think twice about such plans.

 To help provide some guidance, we’ve spoken to several personal-finance professionals who offered these 6 wise ways to spend your refund:

 1. Pay down that credit card balance.
 Financial experts universally rank paying down expensive debt at the top of the list of “smart tax-refund spending ideas.”
 And guess where you’re likely keeping your most costly debt?
 That’s right: It’s generated by that tiny piece of high-rate plastic in your wallet.

-“By using proceeds from your tax refund to pay off that debt, you’re reducing your interest,” says Ryan S. Himmel, a certified public accountant (CPA) and president/CEO of BIDaWIZ Inc., an online marketplace for professional tax and financial advice and services.
-“If you think it’s smarter to put money into the stock market, you’ll need to earn 15% to 20% annually [equal to your card’s interest rate] on those investments for that choice to make more sense.”
+“By using proceeds from your tax refund to pay off that debt, you’re reducing your interest,” says Ryan S. Himmel, a certified public accountant (CPA) and president/CEO of BIDaWIZ Inc. “If you think it’s smarter to put money into the stock market, you’ll need to earn 15% to 20% annually [equal to your card’s interest rate] on those investments for that choice to make more sense.”

 2. Invest for a comfy retirement.
 Let’s say you pay off your credit card bill every month.
 You can opt to invest all or part of your tax refund into your retirement portfolio, and you’ll avoid even more taxes in the process.